 Cardiologists treat adult patients only - paediatric cardiology is a separate specialty.

 Types of cardiology

-The cardiology sub-specialty is stroke medicine but many cardiologists choose to develop their role in areas of sub-speciality interest, such as:
+Although stroke medicine is the cardiology sub-specialty, few cardiologists choose to do it.
+Instead, most cardiologists choose to develop their role in areas of sub-speciality interest, such as:

 If you're more interested in the science behind cardiology, you could pursue academic opportunities in the field of research.

 - treat patients by reviewing and understanding their medical backgrounds and examining them to assess their current condition and health

 - look at and employ ways of preventing, diagnosing and treating a range of heart-related problems